manas1331/Real-Estate-Management-Project/README.md

 - MySQL Workbench - For managing database setup and queries.

 ## 📝 License
-This project is licensed under the MIT License, making it free to use, modify, and distribute.
+This project is licensed under the MIT License, making it free to use, modify, and distribute.See the license file [LICENSE](LICENSE).

 ## 🤝 Contributions
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request.